4 artistic and cultural contributions of the Irish in America.

 4. Music: American Bluegrass, Country and Rock

 American folk music and bluegrass were born in the Appalachian Mountains, where many Irish (and other descendants from Celtic nations, like Scotland) immigrated.
-As the Celts settled into their new homes, their music became a symbol of regional identity in the Appalachia, influencing the founder of bluegrass, Bill Monroe, in the early 20th century.
+As the Celts settled into their new homes, their music became a symbol of regional identity in Appalachia, influencing the founder of bluegrass, Bill Monroe, in the early 20th century.
 As the years progressed, these folk and bluegrass musical roots also widely influenced country music.